 Are you the subject of cruel comments by a blogger?
 Have you been victimised by malicious or untrue allegations over the internet?
 Laws on defamation are designed to protect you against such injustice.

-In summary, Singapore has several measures to protect the individual against harm to his reputation.
 Defamation is a criminal offence under section 499 of the Penal Code.
-This means that the police can take action and arrest the perpetrator of defamation if there is sufficient evidence of such transgression.
+This means that the police can take action and arrest the perpetrator for defamation if there is sufficient evidence of such transgression.
 For the prosecution of criminal defamation, it must be shown that the defamer intended, or knew, or had reason to believe his words would harm the reputation of the victim.

 In addition, defamation is also a wrongful act that can give rise to civil action under the tort of defamation and the Defamation Act.
 A tort is a breach of civil duty owed to a fellow person, as differentiated from a crime, which is the breach of duty owed to society in general.